apollographql/rover-init-starters/start-with-rest/README.md

 * Walks you through spinning up a local environment to test your API

-📓 **Note:** If you’re already logged into an existing Apollo organization by the time you run this command, the CLI will nudge you to go to Apollo Studio.
+📓 **Note:** If you’re already logged into an existing Apollo organization by the time you run this command, the CLI will nudge you to go to GraphOS Studio.
 From there, you can create a new personal API key to interact with Rover.
 If you don’t have an account yet, visiting the link will prompt you to create one.

 # Next steps
 For further guidance, check out `getting-started.md`. 🚀